 If you delete a Pin, it doesn't delete other saves of that Pin from other people's boards.

-Note: What looks like the first comment in a Pin is actually the Pin description—not a comment.
+Note: What looks like the first comment in a Pin is actually the Pin description.

 All Pinterest profiles are public and include certain self-provided information as well as boards, Pins, Tries, followers and the people they're following.
 The info available on a profile includes: